Sultan21Offline/Enron-analysis-using-Decision-Tree/README.txt

 Goals:
-Collecting the Datasets.
+1.Collecting the Datasets.
-Data cleaning.
+2.Data cleaning.
-Data analysis.
+3.Data analysis.
-Training our predicting model.
+4.Training our predicting model.
-Results.
+5.Results.

 TO DO list: